The Oxford Murders (film)

-The Oxford Murders is a 2008 British-French-Spanish drama film directed by Álex de la Iglesia.
-This thriller film is adapted from the 2003 novel of the same name by Argentine mathematician and writer Guillermo Martínez.
-The film stars Elijah Wood, John Hurt, Leonor Watling and Julie Cox.
+The Oxford Murders is a 2008 thriller drama film co-written and directed by Álex de la Iglesia and starring Elijah Wood, John Hurt, Leonor Watling and Julie Cox.
+It is based on 2003's novel of the same name by Argentine mathematician and writer Guillermo Martínez.

 Plot

 In 1993, Martin (Elijah Wood), a US student at the University of Oxford, wants Arthur Seldom (John Hurt) as his thesis supervisor.
 He idolises Seldom and has learned all about him.
 He takes accommodation in Oxford at the house of Mrs. Eagleton (Anna Massey), an old friend of Seldom.
 Also in the house is her daughter, Beth (Julie Cox), who is her full-time caregiver – which she resents bitterly – and a musician by occupation.

 In a public lecture, Seldom quotes Wittgenstein's Tractatus to deny the possibility of absolute truth.
 Hoping to impress his idol, Martin disputes this, asserting his faith in the absolute truth of mathematics: "I believe in the number pi".
 Seldom humiliates him, ridiculing his arguments and making him look foolish in front of the audience.
 Disillusioned, Martin decides to abandon his studies and goes to his office to collect his belongings.
 There, he encounters his office-mate, a bitter mathematician Podorov (Burn Gorman), who also failed to become a student of Seldom's.

 Martin then returns to his residence, where he finds Seldom arriving to visit Mrs. Eagleton.
 The two men enter the house together and find Martin's landlady murdered.
 Seldom tells the police that he had received a note with his friend's address marked as "the first of a series".
 As Seldom is an authority on logical series, he argues that a serial killer is using murder as a way to challenge his intelligence.
 According to Seldom, "The only perfect crime that exists is not the one that remains unsolved, but the one which is solved with the wrong culprit."

 Martin and Seldom discuss how easily the murder of the old lady might have been overlooked, particularly as she already suffered from terminal cancer.
 Martin suggests that the murderer is committing "imperceptible murders", meaning that the killer is choosing victims who are already dying therefore meaning that the police would be less likely to suspect foul play.